hugangqing/iHiC/README.md

   <em>Output_file</em>: file name to save the III file.<br>
 <b>Output file</b>:<br>
   Format for left to right columns: chromosome, genomic position of bin1, genomic position of bin2, number of PETs linking the two bins.<br>
-  Note: only uniquely mapped PETs are considered.
+  <b>Note</b>: only uniquely mapped PETs are considered.
 For multiple PETs mapped to the same position, only one copy is retained.<br>

 5. iHiC_III2WashU: Convert an III file into “longrange” format (http://wiki.wubrowse.org/Long-range) accepted by the WashU browser.
 6. iHiC_BEDPE2HiCSummary: Convert a BEDPE file into “HiCsummary” format (http://homer.ucsd.edu/homer/interactions/HiCtagDirectory.html) accepted by CscoreTool.